syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Sorting.md

 ---
 layout: post
 title: Sorting | SfDataGrid | Xamarin.Android | Syncfusion
-description: How to sort the data and about the properties and events that involve in sorting in a SfDataGrid.
+description: Learn here about sorting support in Syncfusion Essential Xamarin.Android SfDataGrid Control, its elements, and more.
 platform: Xamarin.Android
 control: SfDataGrid
 documentation: UG
 ---

-# Sorting
+# Sorting in Xamarin.Android SfDataGrid

 The dataGrid allows sorting on its data by setting the [SfDataGrid.AllowSorting](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfDataGrid.GridColumn.html#Syncfusion_SfDataGrid_GridColumn_AllowSorting) property to `true`.
 It allows sorting the data against one or more columns.
 When sorting is applied, the data grid automatically rearranges the data to match with the current sort criteria.
 When the `SfDataGrid.AllowSorting` is `true`, you can sort the data simply by tapping the column header.
 Once sorting is applied, the data grid shows a sort icon in the respective column header indicating the direction of sorting.